netmanagers/puppet-nut/README.md

-= Puppet module: nut
+# Puppet module: nut

 This is a Puppet module for nut based on the second generation layout ("NextGen") of Example42 Puppet Modules.

-Made by Sebastián Quaino / Netmanagers
+Made by Sebastian Quaino / Netmanagers

 Official site: http://www.netmanagers.com.ar